ollycassidy13/oh-my-xilinx/README.md

-These are shell scripts for invoking the Xilinx Vivado toolchain on smallish RTL projects to quickly estimate resource utilization and timing of designs.
+These are shell scripts for invoking the Xilinx Vivado toolchain on smallish RTL projects to quickly estimate resource utilization and timing of designs. (repo named after the cool .oh-my-zsh project)

 ----------------
 How it works